Jeffrey Teague (music producer)

-Jeffrey Teague is an American music producer, publisher, and creative branding executive based in Nashville, Tennessee.
-He has worked with Ricky Skaggs, Harry Chapin, Kathy Mattea, Keith Stegall, Ray Stevens, Steve Forbert, Lobo, and Paul Overstreet.
+Jeffrey Teague is an American music producer, publisher, musician and creative branding executive based in Nashville, Tennessee.
+He has worked with Ricky Skaggs, Harry Chapin, Kathy Mattea, Keith Stegall, Ray Stevens, Steve Forbert, Lobo, Paul Overstreet and Alecia Elliott.

-Background and career
+Background and Career

 Teague attended Palm Beach State College where he studied Business administration.
-After his education in Palm Beach he attended Berklee College of Music where he received his education in Instrumental Performance.
+During that time, Teague founded The Villagers band, as a vocalist and drummer.
+After his education in Palm Beach he attended Berklee College of Music where he studied Instrumental Performance.